kara-abdelaziz/RISC-V-5P/README.md

 #### Method A: Manual Entry
 Use this for testing a specific instruction, short tests, or debugging:
-1. Accessing the light-blue **ROM** component by a right clicking, then by clicking the **Open Circuit** button.
+1. Reaching the light-blue **ROM** component by right-clicking (you need probably to select `instructions rom.dig`), then by clicking the **Open Circuit** button.
-2. The ciruit `instructions rom.dig` will open, right click on **ROM**.
+2. The circuit `instructions rom.dig` will open, right-click on **ROM**.
 3. On **Basic** onglet you have to click the **edit** button.
 4. Enter your hex machine code values manually into the table.
 5. Click **OK**, and don't forget to save `instructions rom.dig` circuit.

-Using this method, there are 2 files in `circuits` directory, containing the adequate code for testing specific instrcutions and small programs:
+Using this method, there are 2 files in `circuits` directory, containing the adequate code for testing specific instructions and small programs:
-1. [all instructions test.asm](circuits/all instructions test.asm): a small program with the coresponding hexademal machine code for each instrcution, that test all the instructions.
+1. [all instructions test.asm](circuits/all instructions test.asm): a small program with the corresponding hexadecimal machine code for each instruction, that tests all the instructions.
-2. [test_ROM.hex](circuits/test_ROM.hex): a collection of small program with the coresponding hexademal machine code, designed to test specific instructions.
+2. [test_ROM.hex](circuits/test_ROM.hex): a collection of small programs with the corresponding hexadecimal machine code, designed to test specific instructions.

 #### Method B: Loading a Hex File
-This is the fastest way to run the included `riscv-tests`.
-Digital supports **Logisim v2.0 raw** and **Intel Hex** formats.
+This is the fastest way to run large programs.
+Digital supports **Logisim v2.0 raw** and **Intel Hex** file formats.
 1. **Right-click** the light-blue **ROM** component.
 2. Click the **Folder Icon** 📂 next to the "Data File" field.
 3. Select your `.hex` file (found in the `/tests` folder).